CMPerniciaro/blackjack/README.md

-# blackjack

-;; Specification:

-#|

-UI Specifications:
-- cards will have a flipping animation
-- pre-determined bet amounts on the screen
-- keyboard controls to select bets, choose moves, etc.
-- display wallet amount
-- win and lose message/animation

-Terms:
-- Hit : take another card from the deck
-- Hold : not take another card from the deck
-- Bust : go over 21 and lose
-- Blackjack : Having or getting your cards to equal to 21
-- Ace : can equal a 1 or an 11 at the player's discretion
-- Splitting Pairs : Player can split pairs when initial card are the same denomination (i.e., two sixes, two jacks)
-- Doubling Down : Player can double down when initial card dealt total to 9, 10, or 11.
-A player can then double their original bet and be dealt one more card.

-1. Player is given starting "wallet" amount for betting
-2. Deck(s) are shuffled
-3. Player makes initial bet
-4. Player dealt 2 cards face up
-5. Dealer dealt two cards, one face up, one face down
-6. Having Blackjack right away:
-   6a.
-Player has 21 right away:
-       (6a.1) The dealer does not have 21 so the player will receive 1.5x the original bet from dealer
-       (6a.2) The dealer also has 21 so the Player gets their original bet back 6b.
-Dealer has 21 right away:
-       (6b.1) The player does not have 21 right away so the dealer wins and takes the bets
-       (6b.2) See (6a.2)
-7. The Player can Hit or Hold
-   7a.
-Hit
-       (7a.1) Bust
-              (7a.4) If player's wallet is less than or equal to 0, the game is over and the player loses
-       (7a.2) Get closer to 21
-       (7a.3) The player wins and collects their original bet x2 7b.
-Hold
-       (7b.1) Player wins because they are the closest to 21 and collects x2 their original bet
-       (7b.2) Lose because dealer was closer
-              (7b.3) If player's wallet is less than or equal to 0, the game is over and the player loses
-8. The Dealer can Hit or Hold
-   8a.
-Dealer will hit until card total 17+
-       (8a.1) Ace = 11 when it can total their card to 17+
-   8b.
-Dealer will hold when cards total 17+
-9. Player can Split pairs
-   9a.
-Split (treat cards as two separate hands)
-       (9a1) Original bet will be doubled and split across the two cards (9a2) Card1 will be played normally
-             (9a2.1) See 7
-       (9a3) Card2 will be played normally
-             (9a3.1) See 7
-   9b.
-Don't Split pairs
-       (9b.1) Play normally (See 7)
-10. Player can Double Down
-    10a.
-Double down
-       (10a1) Player doubles amount of original bet and is dealt one more card (10a2) Player then plays normally (See 7)
-    10b.
-Don't double down
-       (10b.1) Play normally (See 7)
-|#

-;; Data Definition (due in private meetings on Nov 19th)

-#| Your data definition fleshes out your specification.
+# Final Project

+For the final project, you must work alone.
+You will design a video game in ISL+λ.
+This must be a big-bang game in the same style as the falling game from assignment 4 (but not, obviously, the falling game).

+## Proposal (due during class on Nov 11, worth 5 points)

+For your proposal, prepare two games that you would be willing to implement.
+Almost any game is acceptable, but you _may not_ choose (any variation of) the snake game.
+You also may not choose any variant of the fallers game.
+Find a new game.

+For inspiration, check out http://www.gamedesign.jp/.
+See also [Chat Noir](https://docs.racket-lang.org/games/chat-noir.html) in the PLT Games app that comes with Racket.

+Pick games that you think you'll enjoy playing and sharing with your friends and family.

+For each game, be sure you know how to play it and then write a *brief* description of how it plays.
+Just a paragraph or two is fine.

+Note that no two students may choose the same game; after the proposal class meeting, the students and instructors will make sure everyone has one game that they are actually going to implement and that no two people have the same game.

+## Specification (workshop during class on Nov 16th, worth 5 points)

+The specification of your game must list at least 8 functional requirements that your game will satisfy when it is complete.
+These are things that the game does, explained as clearly and concisely as you can.
+The number 8 is not a hard and fast rule as combining two requirements into one or splitting one requirement into three isn't difficult.
+Instead, think that you should try to find 8 different aspects of the game.
+In your feedback for the proposal, we will let you know if we agree that the game is complex enough and we will let you know if the description contains enough detail.

+For example, for the faller game, you might write these requirements:

+> 1. Objects fall from the top of the screen.
+>
+> 2. The user controls a continuously moving paddle at the bottom of the
+>    screen by hitting a key to change its direction.
+>
+> 3. A score is maintained and displayed.
+>
+> 4. Whenever the user changes directions of the paddle, the score
+>    decrements (but does not go negative).
+>
+> 5. Whenever an object strikes the paddle, it disappears and the score
+>    increases by 10.
+>
+> 6. Objects that are directly above the paddle (en route to hit it) are
+>    displayed differently than objects that aren't.
+>
+> 7. A special kind of object, displayed differently, causes the paddle
+>    to increase in size when caught.
+>
+> 8. A special kind of object, displayed differently, causes the paddle
+>    to decrease in size when caught.

+Be prepared to show your list of 8 items and discuss them with the class -- we may ask for changes as we discuss them.

+## Data Definition (due in private meetings on Nov 19th)

+Your data definition fleshes out your specification.
 It must contain:

 1. The data definition for your world and all its parts.

 2. A wishlist of functions that you expect you will need to write, each with a signature and purpose.
 (We expect this to be at least 10 functions, but if you think carefully, you may have many more.
 Some will be obvious helpers for others.
 No trivial functions, however.)

 The data definition meeting is your chance to get feedback on the essentials of your design before you actually write lots of code.
 Because your instructors are experienced designers, we are likely to have suggestions for you that will improve your design.
 If you think carefully about the data definitions and get feedback on them, it will be valuable to you and will save you more trouble later.

-Feel free to implement a few functions as a way to test out your data definitions the better quality data definitions you provide at this stage the better feedback you will get and the less time the next step will take.
+Feel free to implement a few functions as a way to test out your data definitions; the better quality data definitions you provide at this stage the better feedback you will get and the less time the next step will take.

 Before the meeting, push a file that has a clear and accurate listing of all of the elements of the specification (in a comment) and the data definition.
 This commit will affect the grading of the next section.

-|#
+## Code (due on Dec 3rd, worth 75 points)

+You should have a complete working version of the game by the final project presentations on Dec 3rd.
+(Even if you end up presenting on Dec 4th your code is still due on Dec 3rd.)

+If you ask for a code review before Nov 30th, you will get one with a 2 day turnaround on the code.
+No code reviews may be requested after Nov 30th.
+A code review is not required.

+Of the 75 points, 50 points will be awarded based on your specification.
+For each item in your specification, you must point to a test case (or test cases) that demonstrate that the game supports that item and you must describe how, when one plays the game, to experience that specification item.
+The 50 points will be evenly divided among the specification items, awarding an equal number for each specification item that was correctly implemented.

+The remaining 25 points will be awarded based on following the design recipe.
+That is, each place in the code where the design recipe was not followed will result in deductions, up to a maximum of 25 points off.

+## Presentation (on Dec 3rd and 4th, worth 5 points)

+Each student will present their game for about 10 minutes during the final exam week, time *TBA*.
+Divide the time into two parts, a demo of your game and some highlights of the code.

+- For the game demo, use your implementation and play it, narrating what's happening.
+If necessary, use a slide or two to introduce the game.

+- For the code, prepare slides that contain specific parts of your code, starting with your world data definition (and other supplementary data definitions).
+Connect the different aspects of the data to the demo you gave (possibly including screenshots to clarify connections).
+If they are especially important or interesting, show us the signature/purpose/header for a few of the most interesting functions.
+Use nicely formatting slides for any code you show us, don't just scroll around in DrRacket.